lammps/learning/src/file_format.rst

   4 1 3 0 0 0 0 0
   5 1 4 0 0 0 0 0
   ...

+You now have different information in your dump file.
+The `custom` format allows you to write every properties of each atoms to the file.
+There are a series of keywords that you can use depending on the `atom_style` and values that you can also calculate through the use of LAMMPS computes and variables.
+More on that in later tutorials.

+For now on we haven't done much with our atoms.
+Let's see how to run an actual simulation.

 .. _read_data section of the manual: https://docs.lammps.org/read_data.html